Follow-Up Q&A: Luxury E-Commerce Best Practices

 MotionPoint: Okay, let’s get to the good stuff.
 How can companies deliver premium e-commerce experiences that can woo global customers?

-Omar: We’ve found there are three key factors: localized content, building a great online relationship with consumers, and stellar customer service.
+Omar: We've found there are three key factors: localised content, building a great online relationship with consumers, and stellar customer service.

-MotionPoint: What do you mean by “localized content”?
+MotionPoint: What do you mean by "localised content"?

 Omar: Well, retailers should always sell their products to global consumers in the consumers’ preferred language.
 Above all, exchanging ideas and information in a common language is the most resonant way to build consumer trust.
 It also greatly reduces friction and streamlines the transactional experience.

 But beyond being "in language," a luxury site serving global consumers must provide the same artful, evocative and aspirational storytelling that's seen in larger-often English-speaking-markets.
 Don't skimp on selling the dream in these new markets.
 Your translated content should be just as alluring and emotionally resonant as it is in your primary market.
 Tell your story, and tell it well.

 MotionPoint: You mentioned the importance of cultivating a great online relationship with international customers.

 Omar: Right.
 Luxury e-commerce sites can’t deliver the same kind of intimate sales experience a traditional retail experience provides, but that doesn’t mean they can’t resonate with consumers.
 Thanks to technological innovations, a luxury shopper's site visit can be personalised in delightful and persuasive ways.

 For instance, it's quite easy to offer returning customers recommendations based on past purchases.
 This goes for payment method preferences, delivery preferences, and more.